square/wire/docs/wire_compiler.md

 Wire Compiler & Gradle Plugin
 =============================

-Wire has two key components: a **compiler** that generates Kotlin and Java code at build time, and a **runtime library** that supports the generated code when your program executes.
+Wire has two key components: a **compiler** that generates source code at build time, and a **runtime library** that supports the generated code when your program executes.
 The compiler is very configurable; this guide explains its features and their use.